Tipser/slate/source/includes/_tipser-elements.md

 ## Customizing Tipser Elements Styles ##

 Tipser Elements are the "building blocks" designed to fit your page as much as possible.
 We created the styling in a way that delivers a nice look & feel from the start, but also allows you to change them easily to fit your unique sense of style.
 For example, all elements' `font-family` and `font-size` attributes are set to inherit them from the host page.
-If you need to change some other styles, please overwrite the certain CSS classes.
+If you need to change some other styles, please overwrite the CSS classes corresponding to the elements that you customize (listed below).

 ### Product Card ###

-The Product Card is an item used for displaying single `Collection` or `Store` component, among others.
+The Product Card is an item used for displaying a single tile in a `Collection` or `Store` component, among others.
 The font-family used in the description section of the Product Card is inherited from your website's styles, and the font-size is expressed in the relative `em` units controlled in `.te-product-card` class.
 The default value used there is `12px`, which you can easily change by adding to your CSS the following style:

    ```css
    .te-product-card {